Frideborg Winblad

 Frideborg Winblad (January 18, 1869 - November 30, 1964) was an elementary school teacher in Härnösand, Sweden, who went on to become Sweden's first female educational administrator.

 Early life

 Frideborg was the daughter of Anton Julius Winblad I (1828-1901), the church organist and the first schoolteacher of Ytterlännäs, Sweden; and Elsa Maria Elisabeth Näslund (1829–1907).
 Elsa's father was the vicar of Ytterlännäs.
 Frideborg was born in Anundsjö, Västernorrland, Sweden.

-Her siblings include: Johan Edward Winblad (1856–1914) who was a ship's mate that emigrated to Norway and married Salmine Sophia Severine Pedersen (1862–1914) then emigrated to the United States; Karl Israel Winblad (1857–?); Johanna Winblad (1859–1916) who married Per Olof Bernhard Wahlberg (1852–1927) a school teacher and church organist; Anton Teodor Winblad (1862–?); and Maria Elisabeth Winblad (1865–1937) who married Jonas Kempe (1861–1918).
-She also had a half sister: Antonette Kristina Winblad (1854–?) from the marriage of her father to Margareta Kristina Höglund I (1819–1853) aka Greta Stina Höglund, who died during childbirth.

 Teacher

 Frideborg graduated from the Teacher's School in Umeå in 1896 at age 27.
 By 1890, she was living in the "prestbolet" with her parents, and working alongside her father.
 She moved to Härnösand on October 5, 1896, and lived at #137, 8th quarter in the city.
 In 1900, she was still living in Härnösand by herself and was working as a "lärarinna".
 She never married or had children.
 Her father died in 1901 and her mother in 1907, after which she became the director of a seminary training college in Härnösand.
 She retired in 1929.
 In 1939, a scholarship was created in her name.